TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * Required splits decrease
   * Easier to achieve within maxOperations
 - Thus:
-  * If penalty X is feasible â†’ any value > X is also feasible
+  * If penalty X is feasible → any value > X is also feasible
-  * If penalty X is not feasible â†’ any value < X is also not feasible
+  * If penalty X is not feasible → any value < X is also not feasible
 - This monotonic feasibility allows a binary search on the answer.
 - No other approach can beat this time complexity due to range (1 to 1e9) and constraints.
 ---